In-Game-Collectables/IGC_Unity2021_URP/README.md

 * Character Capture > Shown Layers
     * The layers that the character meshes should live on.
 Used for masking out character from the background.
 If empty, will default to rendering everything

+## Notes
+* The variable *CurrentStage* on the *Capturer* can be used to see if it is currently Capturing, Uploading, CheckingOut, or not doing anything.

 <br />

 ## Best Practices